Can You Really Outsource BIM?

 Determine what the workflow is.
 Will you be providing CAD plans or drawings with all details and construction parameters to the BIM outsource company?
 Often this is a good way to begin a relationship with a BIM outsources firm.
 This way the team modelers can study the plans and start developing a 3D virtual model.

 With the virtual model, all the important geometrical aspects such as angles, dimensions etc. can be modeled and any potential problems communicated back to you.
 When the BIM model is accurate, then information related to quantities and materials can be obtained, as well as detailing and sheet views.
 If there are changes going forward, the BIM-enabled parametric modeling causes changes made in one part to reflect across the entire model, so co-ordination within different construction disciplines becomes much easier.
-Just remember the importance of clear communication, and your BIM outsource team can be one of the best assets your company can have.
+Just remember the importance.